RIT-EVT/BMS/targets/bq_settings/README.md

 ## What does this target do?

-This is a test target that will be used for experiementing and testing the logic for getting the settings for the BQ chip from CANopen and storing those settings into EEPROM.
-Those settings can then be extracted from EEPROM and sent to the BQ chip over I2C.
+This handles testing of the BQSetting object itself to ensure that the data can be serialized/deserialized correctly both for transferring over the CAN network as well as for saving into EEPROM.